-At around 5:45am, I woke up with start, thinking that I had slept past my morning-alarm.
-It was a silent, misty and cool morning, one of numerous Jibhi must be used to.
-The river’s was the only noise you could hear in the otherwise silent morning.
 I got out of my bed and walked outside to see if everybody was ready.
 No one was ready, nor was anyone in sight.
 I went back to the room and saw that there still were 10 minutes to go for the alarm to ring.
-Was it 7:00am or was it 8:00am that we were expected to be ready at?
+Was it 7:00 am or was it 8:00 am that we were expected to be ready?
 My mind was playing tricks.
 Or maybe it was the hangover.

-While trying to focus on the conversation regarding the time, my gaze drifted to my bed-side table.
-The camera batteries were encased in the charging unit and it was plugged in, but I had forgotten to turn the switch on.
+While trying to focus on the conversation regarding the time, my gaze drifted to my bedside table.
+The charging unit of the camera batteries was plugged in, but I had forgotten to turn the switch on.
 Either I was too tired or too drunk the night before, or maybe both.
 I turned the switch on for whatever time was left and shifted the alarm by an hour and slept some more.

-While having breakfast, I casually wondered aloud that why weren’t we leaving yet.
+While having breakfast, I casually wondered aloud why weren’t we leaving yet.
 Mr. Urrack replied that we were waiting for the drizzle to stop.
 And that was when I looked outside carefully.
 It WAS drizzling and all that noise wasn’t from the river alone.
-The walk from my room to the dining area was a good distance underneath the open sky, and I have no idea how i missed the fact that it was drizzling.
+The walk from my room to the dining area was a good distance underneath the open sky, but I have no idea how I missed the fact that it was drizzling.
 Very light drizzle, but it was there.
-And this is how I typically am.
-I observe what no one does, and miss the things that even a blind man would notice.

-I had my amazing ‘masala chai’ and bread omelette, while others had fruits and cornflakes etc. We left the homestay at around 9:00am.
+I had my amazing ‘masala chai’ and bread omelet, while others had fruits and cornflakes etc. We left the homestay at around 9:00 am.

 Downhill cycling is totally dependent on brakes.
 If you fail to brake, or if the brakes fail you for some reason of their own, you go down the valley, into the several hundred feet of nothingness.